After living in a van for almost two years now, I’ve come up with lots of van life essentials I can’t live without.

 This powerful one-burner camping stove by JetBoil is perfect for us as we're living in a really small minivan.
 We prefer a propane stove to butane because it runs perfectly at low temperatures.
 Our butane camping stove didn't work below 45 degrees!

-This roaring little stove pumps out a lot of BTU’s for frying and also has excellent simmer control.
+This roaring little propane stove for van life pumps out a lot of BTU's for frying and also has excellent simmer control.
 We often use it in conjunction with our pressure cooker to make fast meals right inside our campervan.

 Keep in mind the plastic windscreen sucks - ours burnt so we threw it away.
 If its windy, we protect the stove with cutting boards or set it up inside the van.

 If you haven't used a pressure cooker before, you are missing out.
 This is one of our top van life essentials for cooking fast and easy meals while living in a van.